-Corporate Debt Restructuring analyses and manages problematic assets in the corporate loan portfolio.
-The team analyses e.g. the cash flow, debt service capacity, collaterals and assets valuation along with managing negotiations with all stakeholders (shareholders, liquidators, etc.).
+Corporate Debt Restructuring analyses and manages problematic assets in the corporate loan portfolio such as cash flow, debt service capacity, collaterals and asset valuation.
+The team also manages negotiations with all stakeholders (shareholders, liquidators, etc.).

-Legal Services, within Corporate Banking, provides legal advice regarding corporate lending and restructuring and is responsible for drafting more complex loan contracts and collateral agreements.
+Legal Services, which sits within Corporate Banking, provides legal advice regarding corporate lending and restructuring and is responsible for drafting more complex loan contracts and collateral agreements.